zedlopez/ifm/Examples/IDidntComeAllTheWayFromGreatPortlandStreet.md

 ```

-(The Paris Theatre in Lower Regent Street, London, was for many years the home of ``bbc`` radio panel games.)
+(The Paris Theatre in Lower Regent Street, London, was for many years the home of BBC radio panel games.)